MinterTeam/minter-network-web/content/docs/index.md

 The AMM mechanism implies that when the coin/token is bought, it’s added to the pool; when sold, it’s removed from it.
 Hence, with the quantity of both coins/tokens inside the pool being balanced, their price changes as well.

-> Price for 1 unit of Coin A = Amount of Coin B inside the pool / Amount of Coin A inside the pool\
+> Price for 1 unit of Coin A = Amount of Coin B inside the pool / Amount of Coin A inside the pool
+>
 > Price for 1 unit of Coin B = Amount of Coin A inside the pool / Amount of Coin B inside the pool

-### Liquidity Providers
+### Liquidity providers

 For users to be able to buy and sell coins/tokens within the pool, these pools should be liquid.
 That is ensured by liquidity providers who get 0.2% on each swap transaction as a reward.
 These fees are automatically added into the pool, thereby increasing it.